blutjens/awesome-forests/README.md

 - [**Semantic change detection dataset (SECOND)**](http://www.captain-whu.com/PROJECT/SCD/) *(Yang et al., 2020)* \
 A land cover change detection dataset in over cities and suburbs in China with ≈5k image-pairs with 6 land cover classes and airborne imagery.

+- [**ForestNet deforestation driver**](https://stanfordmlgroup.github.io/projects/forestnet/) *(Jeremy Irvin, Hao Sheng et al., 2020)* \
+A dataset that consists of 2,756 LANDSAT-8 satellite images of forest loss events with deforestation driver annotations.
+The driver annotations were grouped into Plantation, Smallholder Agriculture, Grassland/shrubland, and Other.

 - [**Awesome remote sensing change detection**](https://github.com/wenhwu/awesome-remote-sensing-change-detection) \
 A list with more change detection datasets.